APEC Chile 2004

 APEC Chile 2004 was a series of political meetings held around Chile between the 21 member economies of the Asia-Pacific Economic Cooperation during 2004.
 Leaders from all the member countries met from 20 to 21 November 2004 in Santiago on the topic that Chile established was "One Community, Our Future".

 Ambassador Artaza claimed the Chile 2004 APEC would significantly portray the importance of social activities during the process of APEC's free trade and investment goals.

+Protest

+Reports mentioned that there were about 700 people detained and 20 policemen injured in Chile three days before the APEC forum.

+Many protesters were angry at the presence of United States President George W Bush.